dadtriesto/youtube/POSTMORTEM.md

 # Episode Post Mortems
 Quick review of each episode to identify improvements, things to repeat, etc. Items to work on will promote to IDEAS.md.

+## All episodes recorded prior to 23SEP
+- Audio is too low.
+OBS desktop at -1.3dB sounds ok
+- Existing mic is terrible
+- OBS Scene to add 10s "end screen" looks like an ok setup for recording
+- Should record a bunch of eps, release all the bad audio eps + one fixed ep, then resume scheduled releases for fixed+1

 ## DTT Play Project Zomboid 01
 - Audio too low
 - ~~Better mic.
 Can hear breathing.
 Might be ok for isolated, tense games, but not so much for things like Mini Motortways.~~